 - Future City Glasgow - Glasgow has joined a network of Future Cities around the world unlocking the potential of open data to explore innovative ways to use technology and data to make life in the city smarter and more sustainable.

-- The Scotland 5G Centre to accelerate the demand, deployment and adoption of 5G in Scotland.
+- The Scotland 5G Centre, hosted by the University of Strathclyde, accelerates the demand, deployment and adoption of 5G in Scotland.

 - Scottish Technology Ecosystem Review 2020 - the Scottish Government has launched plans for a network of nationwide Tech Scaler incubators with one to be located in Glasgow from 2022.
 Connecting into three of Glasgow’s Innovation Districts, this Hub will support the growth of innovation tech start-up development and support the legacy from COP26 which is hoped will be a launchpad for the city’s transition towards being the ClimateTech capital of the world.